Find Affordable College Courses

 129 Yearly Graduations

 The 12th most popular school in the country for legal professions majors who are seeking their master's degree is Florida State University.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-For the 2020-2021 academic year, 129 master's degrees were handed out to legal professions majors at Florida State.
-About 63% of this group were women, and 47% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 129 people received their master's degree in legal professions from Florida State.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+Data shows that Florida State graduates that hold this degree go on to make a median salary of $59,201.

 #13